sg84/NSaaS_Pi/README.md

 	sudo iptables-save | sudo tee /etc/iptables.ipsec_rules

 > Make sure these settings are loaded every time the Pi reboots.
 Also make sure PMTU discovery is disabled.
+If you experience problems with slow or incomplete connections, try lowering the MTU to 1480.
 Edit the file /etc/rc.local and these lines above 'exit 0':

     iptables-restore < /etc/iptables.ipsec_rules
     echo 1 > /proc/sys/net/ipv4/ip_no_pmtu_disc